Fodor's Expert Review

 Just nine miles from downtown Seattle, the high-rise Hyatt Regency Bellevue is close to major corporate headquarters, a world-class shopping center, and several cultural attractions.
 Contemporary style, green features, and a huge gym with a lap pool are perks of the hotel, as are the mountain and lake views from many guestrooms.

-YOU SHOULD KNOW If you plan to do a lot in Seattle, that nine-mile drive can be excruciatingly slow during peak commute times.
+You Should Know If you plan to do a lot in Seattle, that nine-mile drive can be excruciatingly slow during peak commute times.

 Rooms feature a neutral palette, warm contemporary furniture, subtle accents of color and texture, and a 60” flat-screen TV.
 Hyatt Regency regulars, in particular, will feel right at home.

-Upgrade to a Regency Club room and you’ll have access to plush robes, turndown service, and access to the 23rd-floor club lounge.
+Tip Upgrade to a Regency Club room and you’ll have access to plush robes, turndown service, and access to the 23rd-floor club lounge.

 Fairly spacious bathrooms have dark wood cabinetry, large mirrors, curved granite counters, stone tile floors, and a standard shower or shower/bath combo.